 - 1 tablespoon salt

 for the dressing:

 - 1 tablespoon (15g) honey

-- 1 small bunch dill (20g), fronds only, finely chopped
+- small bunch of fresh dill (20g), leaves plucked and finely chopped

 - Remove and discard the wilted outer leaves from the cabbage.
 Chop into quarters, then cut out the hard core from the stem end.
 Shred the cabbage as thinly as you can using a large knife or a food processor.

 - Place the cabbage in a colander set over a dinner plate.
 Toss with 1 tablespoon of salt, and leave for 1 hour to allow the salt to draw out the excess water.
 After 1 hour, rinse the cabbage then bundle into a clean, dry tea towel.
 Squeeze the bundle several times to wring out most of the excess water.
 Do not wring out every last drop.

 - Combine the mayonnaise, white wine vinegar, honey and dill in a small bowl, and whisk until fully blended.

 - Peel and coarsely grate the carrot (I used a food processor).